 Especially one HCP, identified in the originator, caught our eye.
 Cathepsin is a protease that may decrease the stability of the therapeutic protein.
 This specific protease belongs to a group of enzymes known to cleave various recombinant proteins, such as antibody fragments, monoclonal antibodies, bispecific antibodies, and fusion proteins.

 Therefore, cathepsin is considered potentially problematic, and you should identify and remove it to increase shelf life.
-Moreover, increased stability is a safety issue and often also affects the Cost of Goods Sold (COGS).
+Moreover, increased stability is a safety issue and often affects the Cost of Goods Sold (COGS).
 Thus, better stability may result in significant economic savings during the life span of the drug product.

 No problematic HCPs detected in the client’s biosimilar